 Welcome to the Plasmonics, Metamaterials, and Integrated Nanophotonics lab at University of Nebraska-Lincoln.
-The principal investigator is Dr. Christos Argyropoulos who is an Assistant Professor in the Department of Electrical and Computer Engineering.
+The principal investigator is Dr. Christos Argyropoulos who is an Associate Professor in the Department of Electrical and Computer Engineering.

 Our research interests span the broad areas of computational electromagnetics, linear and nonlinear plasmonics, tunable and reconfigurable metamaterials and metadevices, antenna design, nanotechnology, and nanophotonics.
 In particular, we are interested in metamaterials, which are artificially constructed structures able to exhibit novel functionalities not available in materials provided by nature.
 In the past, unusual electromagnetic properties, such as negative refraction and invisibility, were able to be obtained with different metamaterial structures.
 These artificial electromagnetic materials were proposed to efficiently control and tame the electromagnetic waves in unprecedented ways with the possibility to extend these findings to acoustic, matter and quantum wave systems.